St. John's Catholic Newman Center: Timeline of events

 First, in 1905 students organize the Spalding Guild for Catholic students.
 This organization was quite similar to a Newman Club which was a group of young students who met and shared their faith.
 Then, in 1908, the Guild acquires Loyola House, its first headquarters, on Main Street in Urbana.
 Loyola House in 1912 becomes a chapter of Phi Kappa Theta, a national Catholic fraternity.
 By 1915, the Knights of Columbus agree to support a chaplain for students.

 As a result of that request, Father John O'Brien was appointed chaplain in August 1917.
 In January 1920, the Foundation is formally incorporated as the Columbus Foundation.
 Classes are offered by the Foundation starting in February 1920.
 Plans are created for construction of St. John's Catholic Chapel in May 1922.

 In 1924, the Knights of Columbus purchased land at Sixth and Armory Street for $200,000.
 The current St. John's Catholic Newman Center remains located there today.

 Finally, in 1926, the Columbus Foundation was renamed the Newman Foundation.
 By August 1926, the Cornerstone for the chapel was laid.

 After one year, the chapel was completed and on September 28, 1927, the first mass was held in the chapel.
 Two years later in 1929, the entire Newman Foundation building was completed.

 An extensive $40 million expansion of Newman Hall was completed with the dedication ceremony on September 7, 2008.
 The renovation increased the size of Newman Center to 200000 sqft.
 About 600 students now live in Newman Hall, and the center itself serves a campus Catholic population of more than 10,000.
 The renovation also brought air conditioning to St. John's Catholic Chapel.

+An additional renovation was made to St. John's Catholic Chapel in 2023.
+The renovation budget was approximately $2.5 million, and was carried out by Daprato Rigali Studios.
+The renovation entailed a banner painting around the entire chapel, which quotes the first chapter of the Gospel of John, as St. John the Evangelist is the patron of the Chapel.
+Additional renovations included repainting the faux-marble columns in the Chapel, as well as painting the wall behind the altar and baldachin with the heraldic eagle of St. John the Evangelist interspersed with the cardinalic coat of arms of St. John Henry Newman, the patron saint of Newman centers across the United States.
+The four symbols of the Gospel writers were painted on the ceiling of the chapel as well.
+The lighting and sound systems were updated, the pews and kneelers were restored, and a marble statue of St. John Henry Newman was added to the side-shrine to the right of the altar.
+Finally, two confessionals were constructed in the chapel narthex.

+A mass of blessing for the renovation of the chapel was held on October 8, 2023.
+The chief celebrant of the mass was Bishop Louis Tylka, Bishop of the Diocese of Peoria.